-The Design for Manufacturability process is a key engineering practice employed by MRPC to ensure ease of manufacturing, improve quality, reduce costs and reduce time-to-market.
+The Design for Manufacturability (DFM) process is a key engineering practice employed by MRPC to ensure ease of manufacturing, improve quality, reduce costs and reduce time-to-market for medical devices.

-Involving MRPC early in the design process will aid in identifying opportunities or challenges throughout the manufacturing process before product launch.
-This allows for the best and most robust design at the outset of manufacturing launch.
+Involving MRPC early in the design process helps identify opportunities or challenges throughout the manufacturing process before product launch.
+This allows for the best and most robust design at the outset of manufacturing launch, including support for prototyping, medical molding, sub-assembly, and assembly, all grounded in proven Design for Manufacturability principles.

 MRPC provides a team complete with design, quality, tooling, processing and assembly knowledge.

-This expertise will ensure delivery of a world-class, robust products.
-Professionals from our supply-chain, operations, and financial teams are also intimately involved in the process.
+This expertise will ensure delivery of world-class, robust products.
+Professionals from our supply chain, operations, and finance teams are also intimately involved in the process.
 Finally, MRPC engineers are on the cutting edge of new technology.
-We consistently evaluate and employ new technologies to improve manufacturing capabilities.
-We offer unique solutions to our customers’ most challenging products.
+We consistently evaluate and employ new technologies to improve manufacturing capabilities, including advancements in design for manufacturability strategies, and offer unique solutions to our customers’ most challenging products, including material selection support.

 MRPC understands that speed to market is critical to our clients, and prototyping technologies are one way that we can help get your medical product to market sooner.